saby/router/README.md

     npm install
     npm run build
-    npm start
+    npm start:units

-Go to [http://localhost:1024](http://localhost:1024) in your browser to execute the tests and see the results.
+Go to http://localhost:[port], port will be displayed in console, in your browser to execute the tests and see the results.
 The tests themselves are located in the `RouterTest` folder, filename of every test file ends with `.test.js`.

 ## Running the Demo